aio-libs/aiohttp/CONTRIBUTING.rst

 Workflow is pretty straightforward:

-  1. Clone the GitHub_ repo using the ``--recurse-submodules`` argument
+Clone the Repository:
+1.Open the provided GitHub link and click the "Fork" button on the upper-right of the web page to create your fork.
+2.Clone your forked repository using the --recurse-submodules argument to ensure submodules are also cloned.

+Set Up Development Environment:
-  2. Setup your machine with the required development environment
+1.Configure your machine with the necessary development environment as specified in the project's documentation.

-  3. Make a change
+Make Changes:

-  4. Make sure all tests passed
+1.Implement the desired changes in your local clone.

+Run Tests:
+1.Ensure all tests pass before proceeding to the next step.

+Update Changes File:
-  5. Add a file into the ``CHANGES`` folder, named after the ticket or PR number
+1.Add a file to the CHANGES folder, naming it after the ticket or pull request number.

+Commit Changes:
-  6. Commit changes to your own aiohttp clone
+1.Commit your changes to your own aiohttp clone.

+Create Pull Request:
-  7. Make a pull request from the github page of your clone against the master branch
+1.Make a pull request from the GitHub page of your clone against the master branch of the original repository.
+Optional Backport:

-  8. Optionally make backport Pull Request(s) for landing a bug fix into released aiohttp versions.
+Optionally, create backport pull requests if you are fixing a bug that needs to be applied to released aiohttp versions.

 .. important::